This post may contain affiliate links.

 Entice the birds to visit your backyard when you hang this bird feeder preschool craft in a nearby tree.
 It’s perfect for backyard nature study!

-Whether you’re looking for a summer preschool craft or a fun addition to your backyard nature study, don’t miss this simple bird feeder for preschoolers to make.
+Whether you’re looking for a preschool craft or a fun addition to your backyard nature study, don’t miss this simple bird feeder for preschoolers to make.